CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ```

-1. Save changes with **CTRL+S** and close the VS Code.
+1. Save the changes by **CTRL + S** and close the VS Code.

-1. Login to azure with the below commands after updating the values in the command.
+1. Login to Azure with the below command after updating the values in the command.

    * Username: **<inject key="AzureAdUserEmail"></inject>**
    * Password: **<inject key="AzureAdUserPassword"></inject>**